 - Anthem will forward the appeal to an Independent Review Organization (IRO) contracted with the federal government.
-The IRO will review the appeal and make a decision: - o Within 72 hours if expedited. - o Within 30 days if the appeal is related to authorization for healthcare that is not a Part B drug. - o Within 7 days if the appeal is related to authorization of a Part B drug. - o Within 60 days if the appeal involves reimbursement for care (or 30 days for integrated DSNP plans with unified grievance and appeal procedures).
+The IRO will review the appeal and make a decision: - Within 72 hours if expedited. - Within 30 days if the appeal is related to authorization for healthcare that is not a Part B drug.